Aztec Rex: Plot

 They leave lieutenant Rios and sergeant Mendoza to the mercy of the Aztecs as they had become too friendly with them.
 In their escape to the coast, all but Cortes are brutally slaughtered by the female Tyrannosaurus.
 Sergeant Mendoza is mortally wounded by the Tyrannosaurus and dies before his devastated comrades.
 Rios and shaman Xocozin set out to try to kill the animal, but Rios has been secretly drugged by Xocozin who tries to kill him.
 Xocozin leaves Rios to his fate and heads to the village where he is confronted by the Chief who found out his betrayal.
 Xocozin and the Chief fight with the latter being mortally wounded.
 Eventually Rios is found by Ayacoatl and Fra Gria who marries them at their request, the Chief (who witnesses) gives blessing to the union before dying in peace.
 At the altar Xocozin confronts the survivors and is fatally wounded by Rios after a fierce fight.
-Ayacoatl then cuts out Xovozin's heart to use as bait for the female Tyrannosaurus who then is killed in a gunpowder explosion.
+Ayacoatl then cuts out the dying Xocozin's heart to use as bait for the female Tyrannosaurus who then is killed in a gunpowder explosion.
 Fra Gria and Cortes are picked up by a Spanish ship, the latter being warned by Rios not to return to the valley; which Cortes never did when he conquered the Aztec Empire.
-Fra Gia returned to Spain, became a saint and the inventor of Sangria.
+Fra Gria returned to Spain, became a saint and the inventor of Sangria.
 Ayacoatl and Rios become rulers of the tribe who ended the sacrifice rite.